 Powering the RM 037 is the new CRMA1 caliber, a high-tech movement which is skeletonized in grade 5 titanium.
 It features an oversized date at 12 o’clock and a function window at 4 o’clock.
 A pusher at 4 o’clock allows the wearer to select the mode: (W) winding, (N) neutral and (H) hand setting functions with a simple push.
 An aperture a 4 o’clock shows the function selected.
 A pusher at 10 o’clock controls date changes, useful when the date needs to be corrected or adjusted.

-The complex case shape is obtained using a high-tech five axis machine.
-The “Richard Mille” engraving on the back and inside curves of the case require 45 hours per timepiece.
+The complex case shape is obtained using a high-tech five-axis machine.
+The “Richard Mille” engraving on the back and inside curves of the case requires 45 hours per timepiece.
 The case is water-resistant to 50 meters, ensured by two Nitril O-ring seals.
-The case assembly uses 20 spline screws in grade 5 titanium, and abrasion-resistant washers in 316L stainless steel.
+The case assembly uses 20 spline screws in grade 5 titanium and abrasion-resistant washers in 316L stainless steel.

 Power reserve 50-hours, variable geometry rotor and free-sprung balance with variable inertia.